Fatimah2014/Coding-Assessment/README.md

 # Coding-Assessment
+This application is a code assement.
+Allows you to answer five timed questions and gives you the top score at the end
+#steps
  when you go into the browser
  when you press start
  then the timer starts and the you are prsented with the first question